 Some people have that sinking feeling in their stomach every time they think of the amount of work waiting for them at the office.
 Others would try to be as inconspicuous as possible in meetings, and leave the office as soon as possible to avoid doing overtime work.
 These are the early signs of developing burnout.
 At the end of the spectrum, people who dread going to work on Mondays and would rather be late or absent than face a mountain of unfinished tasks are already experiencing burnout.
 Managers should plan an intervention for all employees experiencing different stages of burnout.

-#1 Set clear expectations, establish hierarchies, and define the roles of each member of the team.
+#1 Set clear expectations, establish hierarchies and define the roles of each member of the team.

-Define each member's duties and responsibilities, which should be part of the job description.
-Even before an employee signs the contract, he or she should have known what the job entails and what is expected from him or her.
+Define each member’s duties and responsibilities, which should be part of the job description.
+Even before an employee signs the contract, he or she should have known what the job entails and what is expected of him or her.
 Be firm and clear in setting expectations of them, such as arriving at the office at or before 8 AM or giving notice ahead of time for sick days or vacation leave.
-And, make sure that each member of your staff understands to whom they should report to directly and to whom they are expected to send notice for absences and leaves.
+And, make sure that each member of your staff understands to whom they should report to directly and to whom they are expected to send a notice for absences and leaves.

 #2 Listen to your employees.
 Give them channels to get in touch with you.

-Don't wait for you employees to come to you about their problems.
-And, we're talking about problems not just at work but also personal ones.
-All these can take a toll on your employee's mental health.
+Don’t wait for your employees to come to you about their problems.
+And, we’re talking about problems not just at work but also personal ones.
+All these can take a toll on your employee’s mental health.

 Post your email and phone numbers, and your social media accounts.
 Give your employees all the channels that they can reach you whenever they need to tell you something.
 This is especially recommended for team leaders and managers who work closely with their employees.

 Leadership is not just about managing a team and reaching targets.
-It's also about friendship, loyalty, and team spirit.
-These are intangible stuff that are as important to your company as the numbers your generate each week or month.
+It’s also about friendship, loyalty, and team spirit.
+These are intangible stuff that is as important to your company as the numbers your generate each week or month.

 Dale Carnegie taught us how to win friends and influence people.
 His ideas can be applied to managing people: